Turner’s 2 HRs, Ryu’s 7 innings send Dodgers past Dbacks 9-3

+LOS ANGELES (AP) — Hyun-Jin Ryu’s ERA is already the lowest in baseball, and it’s somehow still dropping even faster than the Los Angeles Dodgers’ rapidly diminishing magic number.

+The South Korean ace and his teammates are cruising toward a special finish to the season after yet another dominant homestand for the major league leaders.

-LOS ANGELES (AP) — Justin Turner hit two of Los Angeles’ four homers and Hyun-Jin Ryu pitched seven scoreless innings of five-hit ball in the surging Dodgers’ 9-3 victory over the Arizona Diamondbacks on Sunday.
+Justin Turner hit two of Los Angeles’ four homers and Ryu pitched seven scoreless innings of five-hit ball in the Dodgers’ 9-3 victory over the Arizona Diamondbacks on Sunday.

-Turner and Cody Bellinger hit back-to-back homers in the first inning as the Dodgers finished 8-2 on a 10-game homestand with yet another dominant performance at Chavez Ravine, where they’re a majors-best 48-16.

-Will Smith also hit the seventh homer of his charmed rookie season, doubled and drove in three runs while Los Angeles took an early 8-0 lead in its major league-leading 79th victory.

 Ryu (12-2) made a seamless return from a 10-day stint on the injured list with minor neck stiffness.
-The majors’ ERA leader didn’t give up a hit until the fourth inning, and he pitched out of jams in the fifth and sixth while lowering his ERA to 1.45.
+Even with new catcher Will Smith behind the plate, Ryu didn’t give up a hit until the fourth inning, and he pitched out of jams in the fifth and sixth while lowering his ERA to a sparkling 1.45.

+“It’s definitely unbelievable,” Ryu said through a translator.
+“I don’t think it’s all because of myself.
+There are many people around me who helped me reach that number.”

+If Ryu maintains that number over the final seven weeks of the season, he would finish with the lowest ERA since Bob Gibson’s 1.12 in 1968.
+With plenty of starts between him and history, Ryu is keeping his focus on staying sharp for the playoffs, where the two-time defending NL champions hope this brilliant summer finally translates into a World Series title.

 Eduardo Escobar homered off Yimi García in the eighth to prevent the Diamondbacks from being shut out in back-to-back games against their NL West rivals.
 Nick Ahmed added a two-run shot in the ninth after Los Angeles fell four outs short of its majors’ best 14th shutout.